-feet as everything within the inside of the outside walls and includes covered porches, garages and basements.
-The shaded area on the diagram above indicates the area counted as square feet.
+loor Area is measured in terms of quare feet.
+The total square footage s as everything within the inside of he outside walls which includes overed porches, garages, and basements.
+The shaded area on the iagram indicates the area counted as quare feet.